-According to the University of Maryland Medical Center, one clinical study found that supplementing with lipase and other enzymes reduced the overall symptoms of indigestion including the sensation of being overly full, flatulence and bloating following a meal of high-fat food.
-As these are the symptoms typically connected to irritable bowel syndrome (IBS), scientists believe that the lipase enzyme may also help this condition.
+According to several studies, supplementing with lipase along with other enzymes reduces the symptoms of indigestion including the sensation of being overly full, flatulence and bloating following a meal of high-fat food.[4, 5] As these are the symptoms typically connected to irritable bowel syndrome (IBS), scientists believe that the lipase enzyme may also help this condition.

 How to Read the Units of Measurement for Lipase

-Where Can I Find The Best Source of Lipase?
+Where Can I Find the Best Source of Lipase?

-VeganZyme™ is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
-This formula contains digestive enzymes, which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.
+VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
+This formula contains digestive enzymes, which help digest fat, sugar, protein, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.

-- Laugier R, Bernard JP, Berthezene P, Dupuy P. Changes in pancreatic exocrine secretion with age: pancreatic exocrine secretion does decrease in the elderly.
+- Laugier R, et al. "Changes in pancreatic exocrine secretion with age: pancreatic exocrine secretion does decrease in the elderly."
 Digestion.
-1991;50(3-4):202-11.
+1991;50(3-4),202-11.

-- Carroccio A, Iacono G, Montalto G, Cavataio F, Lorello D, Greco L, Soresi M, Notarbartolo A. Pancreatic enzyme therapy in childhood celiac disease.
-A double-blind prospective randomized study.
+- Carroccio A, et al. "Pancreatic enzyme therapy in childhood celiac disease.
+A double-blind prospective randomized study."
 Dig Dis Sci.
-1995;40(12):2555-60.
+1995;40(12),2555-60.